oroinc/documentation/user_guide/navigation/intro_navigation.rst

 displayed as icons.

 .. image:: ../img/navigation/menu/nav_bar_top.png
-   :alt: The horizontally menu bar
+   :alt: The horizontal menu bar

 .. image:: ../img/navigation/menu/nav_bar_side.png
-   :alt: The vertically menu bar
+   :alt: The vertical menu bar

 In the mobile version, the menu bar can be accessed via the "hamburger" button next to the organization name:

 .. image:: ../img/navigation/menu/header_mobile.png
-   :alt: The menu bar can be accessed by clicking the “hamburger” button
+   :alt: The menu bar can be accessed by clicking the hamburger button

 The list of menu items that are available to you depends on your access and permission settings, as defined in your organization.